EIP-7851: Deactivate/Reactivate a Delegated EOA's Key

 1. Extra Storage Read During Transaction Validation

-This EIP introduces an additional storage read during transaction validation as noted in this discussion.
+This EIP introduces an account code read during transaction validation when txpool is adding new transactions as noted in this discussion.
 Alternatives include:

 • Adding a new Boolean field in the account state.